Tense and The Preterite Tense are

 (We know Mr. Gallegos is no longer teaching; he has retired or died.)

-Under normal circumstances you're more likely to need imperfect forms of ser and estar so when in doubt, use the imperfect.
+Under normal circumstances you're more likely to need imperfect forms of ser and estar, so when in doubt, use the imperfect.
 If you're talking about something with a specific beginning, duration, or end, switch to the preterite.

-Note: The difference between era and fue (and other ser conjugations) is a very subtle one and often has more to do with the speaker's attitude toward the circumstances than it does to grammar.
+Note: The difference between era and fue (and other ser conjugations) is a very subtle one and often has more to do with the speaker's attitude toward the circumstances than it does with grammar.
 Era and fue are largely interchangeable.

-If you're still having trouble with the imperfect and the preterite, sometimes it can be advantageous to imagine a timeline.
+If you're still having trouble with the imperfect and the preterite, sometimes it can be advantageous to imagine a time line.
 On the right side is the present (we'll ignore the future for now).